usnistgov/ActEV_Scorer/README.md

 * `-i` - Optional; if set, ignore no score regions.
 * `-n` - Optional; if set, define the number of processes to use for alignments and results computation.
 * `-c` - Optional; if set, specify the path for the plotting parameters JSON file (see test_17_0 for an example).
+* `-I` - Optional; if set, do not ignore activities that are not in the reference activity instances.

 #### Protocols